omarreis/GBE3D/README.md

 Original repository is at https://github.com/gbegreg/GBE3D

 changes:
-* edited GBEPlaneExtend.pas
+* edited GBEPlaneExtend.pas - Moved the wave part to a separate object - TWaveSystem - that can be shared by multiple sea surface planes.
 * new components added to GBE3D.dpk: *TWaveSystem*, *TOceanSurface* and *TomSailSurface*.
 * new files omSailSurface.pas and GBE_Om_OceanWaves.pas
 * new demo app *SailboatDemo*

-I moved the wave definitions to *TWaveSystem*, a non-visual component.
-TWaveSystem supports 3 simultaneous sin waves.
+*TWaveSystem* is a non-visual component.
+It supports 5 simultaneous senoid waves.
-Each wave has properties Amplitude, Vitesse, Longeur and Origine (a TPoint3d).
+Each wave has properties: Amplitude, Vitesse, Longeur and Origine (a TPoint3d).

-*TOceanSurface* is a dynamic rectangular mesh.
+*TOceanSurface* is a rectangular mesh with points w/ movement in the Z-axis.
 It has a WaveSystem field.
 Multiple TOceanSurfaces can share the same TWaveSystem.
-TOceanSurface initially descended from TGBEPlaneExtend, but I changed to TPlane to be able to separate the wave system, and copied the code for TGBEPlaneExtend.
+TOceanSurface initially descended from TGBEPlaneExtend, but I changed to TPlane to be able to separate the wave system, and copied the code from TGBEPlaneExtend.

-*TomSailSurface* is a basic 3d sail mesh object for main and jib sails.
+*TomSailSurface* is a 3d sail mesh object for main and jib sails.
-It supports sails with a straight side (main,jib,genoa) and simetric sails (spinaker, code 0).
+It supports sails with a straight side (main,jib,genoa) and more simetric sails (spinaker, code 0).
+Sail surface profile can be set with a 2D polygonal.

 ## SailboatDemo
-Firemonkey 3d demo using ocean and sail surfaces with dynamic meshes.
+Added a Firemonkey 3d demo to GBE3D/Demos using ocean and sail meshes.

 https://github.com/omarreis/GBE3D/tree/master/demos/SailboatDemo

-Current version was released in jun22, compiled with Delphi 11.1 Alexandria.
+Current version was posted in jun22, compiled with Delphi 11.1 Alexandria.

 ![SailboatDemo screenshot](Screenshot2.png)